 - 4.3.1 The study requires the identification of the number of trips generated by development along the major road network links within the study area.
-This involves first identifying the origin of the trip, then identifying the destination and then deciding which route (road links) the trip is likely to take to travel between the origin and destination. - 4.3.2 For the purposes of this strategic-level study, trip origins and destinations have been grouped into zones.
+This involves first identifying the origin of the trip, then identifying the destination and then deciding which route (road links) the trip is likely to travel between the origin and destination. - 4.3.2 For the purposes of this strategic-level study, trip origins and destinations have been grouped into zones.
 This enables the magnitude of the flow of trips between zones to be calculated, with flows then being distributed onto the road network.
-This approach of identifying broad zones of origins/destinations and the flow of trips between them rather than identifying the flow of trips between individual origins and destinations is considered suitable for this study.
+This approach of identifying broad zones of origins/destinations and the flow of trips between them rather than identifying the flow of trips between individual origins and destinations is considered suitable for this study. - 4.3.3 The zoning system that formed the geographical basis for the modelling work was constructed in a GIS and constituted proposed development zones and Census-based zones for the existing population.
+The Census-based zones were at single and multiple Output Area level within Brentwood BC, at Census ward level for neighbouring local authorities, and at local authority level to cover the wider area of London, Essex, Hertfordshire, and Kent.
+This is shown in Figure 4-1.